Dr Richard Martin

 Overview

-Since joining UQ as a Research Fellow in 2012, Richard has published a range of scholarly articles in leading academic journals, and co-edited a Special Issue of The Australian Journal of Anthropology.
-He has also carried out extensive research with Indigenous people on native title claims and cultural heritage matters around the Gulf.
+Since joining UQ in 2012, Richard has published a range of scholarly articles in leading academic journals as well as the popular book, The Gulf Country: The story of people and place in outback Queensland (Allen & Unwin, 2019).
+He has also carried out extensive applied research with Indigenous people on native title claims and cultural heritage matters across Australia, and given expert evidence in the Federal Court of Australia.

 Research Impacts

 Richard's applied anthropological research has had a significant impact beyond academia.
-His work has involved participation as an expert researcher on multiple native title claims around the Gulf Country, where his research has contributed towards the successful resolution of legal proceedings relating to Indigenous rights and interests in land and waters.
-His work on Indigenous cultural heritage matters in the same region has further contributed towards the successful protection of significant sites and areas in the context of economic development, resource extraction, and environmental restoration projects.
+This work has involved participation as an expert researcher on multiple native title claims, where his research has contributed towards the successful resolution of legal proceedings relating to Indigenous rights and interests in land and waters, including in the Kurtjar people's native title claim (Rainbow on behalf of the Kurtjar People v State of Queensland (No 2) [2021] FCA 1251).
+His work on Indigenous cultural heritage management has further contributed towards the successful protection of significant sites and areas in the context of resource extraction, economic development, and environmental restoration projects.

 Qualifications